Yue Lao: Legend

 Fourteen years later, Wang Tai, the governor of Xiangzhou, gave Wei Gu his daughter in marriage.
 He was having difficulty finding a suitable match of higher standing for his daughter for even though she was a beautiful young woman, she had difficulty walking and had a large scar on the small of her back.
 When Wei Gu asked what had happened, he was told that she had been stabbed by a man in the marketplace fourteen years before.

 After ten years and three children later, Wei Gu sought the old man for suitable matches for his two younger sons and daughter.
 The old man refused to find suitors for his children.
-During the later years, Wei Gu sought to find a possible match for his children but by coincidence, no marriage was put to order.
+During the later years, Wei Gu sought to find a possible match for his children but by coincidence, no marriage was put to work.